 f.
 Any organization may include requests of subgroups in its request provided the subgroup is recognized by the College and the activities conform to the funding guidelines and the Statement of Rights and Responsibilities.

 g.
-Any organization whose request is not met in whole or in part will be given the reasons for
+Any organization whose request is not met in whole or in part will be given the reasons for this action.

 VI.
 The Budget Process

 a.
 The Budget Request

 An organization representative must obtain a Budget Request Packet from the Student Leadership Development office to apply for funding.
 This packet will include but not be limited to information on eligibility for funding, deadline for submitting requests, and instructions for completing budget requests.
 The following requirements are mandatory: